ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 attestation-payload
-: The attestation-payload parameter contains Evidence or an Attestation Result of the TAM for the TEEP Agent to perform attestation of the TAM.
+: The attestation-payload parameter contains Evidence or an Attestation Result for the TEEP Agent to use to perform attestation of the TAM.
   If the attestation-payload-format parameter is absent, the attestation payload contained in this parameter MUST be an Entity Attestation Token following the encoding